HL7/cds-hooks/input/pagecontent/index.md

 Although this specification is not prescriptive about the set of override reasons, a suggested set of standardized non-adherence reasons is provided in the [Non-Adherence Reason Codes](CodeSystem-non-adherence-reason-codes.html) code system.
 In addition, a suggested set of [clinically relevant codes](ValueSet-non-adherence-reason-clinical.html) is provided as a starting point for service providers to use.

-*STU Note: We seek feedback on these override reasons with the intent to allow implementations to align on standardized override reasons.*
+> STU Note: We seek feedback on these override reasons with the intent to allow implementations to align on standardized override reasons.
+{:.stu-note}

 ```json
 {